Mrhansenhahn/hoverboard-firmware-hack/README.md

 Most robust way for input is to use the ADC and potis.
 It works well even on 1m unshielded cable.
 Solder ~100k Ohm resistors between ADC-inputs and gnd directly on the mainboard.
 Use potis as pullups to 3.3V.

-ADC Joystick control uses two ADCs on pin PA_2 and PA_3.
-ADC1 is used for steering, values below ADC1_CENTER mean left.
-ADC2 is used for speed control, values above ADC2_CENTER mean forward and below ADC2_CENTER mean backward.
+ADC Joystick control uses two ADCs on pins PA_2 and PA_3.
+ADC1 is used for steering, values below `ADC1_CENTER` mean left.
+ADC2 is used for speed control, values above `ADC2_CENTER` mean forward and below `ADC2_CENTER` mean backward.

 ---